nmunro/bttfb/part2.md

 There's something to note however, something that appears in the first commit, but not in the other two `(HEAD -> main)`, this is one of the more nuanced aspects of git to explain, but it helps a lot when you grasp it.

 `HEAD` is where _you_ are in the history of your project.
-Typically the `HEAD` is usually at the tip of the branch you are on (in this case "main"), however, as you move through your projects history, `HEAD` will tell you exactly where you are.
+Typically the `HEAD` is usually at the tip of the branch you are on (in this case "main"), however, as you move through your projects history, `HEAD` will tell you exactly where you are, it may not _always_ be at the tip of a branch, as we will see soon.

 ## Resources